TokenCLIP: Token-wise Prompt Learning for Zero-shot Anomaly Detection: Experiments

 \paragraph{OT is important to dynamic alignment} We investigate the role of OT in dynamic alignment by comparing TokenCLIP with a variant called TokenCLIP-Van, which replaces OT with a simpler mechanism that directly selects the textual subspace that has the highest cosine similarity. \textbf{All subsequent steps, including top-$k$ sparsification and row-wise normalization, remain unchanged.} As shown in Figure~\ref{fig:2_1}, TokenCLIP consistently outperforms TokenCLIP-Van across all evaluation metrics.
-This improvement is attributed to OT’s ability to globally optimize the assignment between all visual patch tokens and textual subspaces, thereby ensuring sufficient optimization of subspaces and their specialization.\textbf{ In contrast, TokenCLIP-Van relies solely on local cosine similarity and lacks a global constraint.
-In Figure~\ref{fig:2:4}, this often leads to a “one-beats-all” effect, where a single subspace dominates the assignment, hindering the learning of diverse semantics across textual subspaces.
-These findings highlight the importance of OT in precise alignment for generalized anomaly modeling.}
+This improvement arises from the marginal constraints and minimal cost objective of the OT formulation, which globally optimizes the assignment between visual patch tokens and textual subspaces, allowing textual subspaces sufficient optimization and semantics specialization.
+In contrast, TokenCLIP-Van relies solely on local cosine similarity.
+Without global regularization, as illustrated in Figure~\ref{fig:2:4}, textual subspaces fail to collectively and distinctly capture different semantics, since each feature only greedily matches more visual tokens during training.
+When one subspace dominates the matching, others receive limited optimization and struggle to achieve accurate alignment.
+Consequently, although TokenCLIP-Van ensembles multiple text prompts, it fails to capture fine-grained semantics and sometimes even performs worse than indiscriminate alignment.
+These findings underscore the importance of OT in enabling precise and fine-grained alignment for generalized anomaly modeling.